Actindo-AG/Documentation/HandleDeliveryNotes/HandleDeliveryNotes.md

 - Dispatch note transfer to an external logistics provider
 - Differentiation between multiple LSPs (optional)
 - Shipment status update in the channel after report by the LSP
-- Synchronitation of the dispatch note
+- Synchronization of the dispatch note